valgerdur-asgeirsdottir/portScanner/README.md

 * go.mod
 This file creates a new go module, initializing go for this project.
 * .gitignore
-This file contains the names all files and directories to be ignored when commiting that are relevant for a go project.
+Since git was used for collaboration in this project, this file contains the names all files and directories to be ignored when commiting that are relevant for a go project.

 - Explanations and reasoning